farshidtz/inference-snap-pyclient/README.md

+# Pyclient - A Python client for OpenAI compatible servers

+A simple Python client packaged as a snap.

-# Experiments with LLMs snaps - Content intefaces
+Experiments with Inference snaps:
+- Prototyping content intefaces for inference snaps.